 IN WITNESS WHEREOF, the parties have caused this Severance Agreement to be effective by affixing their signatures below.

-What is included in a typical severance package agreement?
+What should be included in a severance agreement?

 - Compensation details.